shivam367/CulinaryCanvas/README.md

 # Culinary Canvas

 Welcome to Culinary Canvas, an elegant web application for a modern restaurant.
-This platform allows users to explore the restaurant's offerings, make reservations, order food online, read blog posts, and provide feedback.
+This platform allows users to explore the restaurant's offerings, make reservations, order food online (simulated), read blog posts, and provide feedback.

 ## 1. Core Features

 *   **Home Showcase**: Landing page displaying the restaurant's ambiance, cuisine philosophy, location highlights, mock awards, and information about its (mock) chefs.
-*   **Table Reservations**: An interactive form allowing users to select a date, time, number of guests, and seating preference to book a table.
+*   **Table Reservations**: An interactive form allowing users to select a date, time, number of guests, and seating preference to book a table (simulated submission).
 *   **Menu Display**: A categorized menu showcasing various dishes with names, detailed descriptions, prices, and dietary information (e.g., veg, non-veg).
 Users can filter items by dietary type.
-*   **Online Order**: An online ordering system where users can browse menu items by category, add dishes to a cart, manage cart item quantities, view a running total, and simulate a checkout process with a form for delivery details.
+*   **Online Order**: An online ordering system where users can browse menu items by category, add dishes to a cart, manage cart item quantities, view a running total, and simulate a checkout process with a form for delivery details (simulated submission).
 *   **Feedback Form**: A dedicated page for customers to submit their name (optional), a star rating, and comments.
-Recent (mock) reviews are displayed.
+Recent (mock) reviews are displayed (simulated submission).
 *   **Contact Details**: Comprehensive contact information including email, phone number, physical address with a Google Maps link, and direct links to the restaurant's (placeholder) Swiggy and Zomato pages.
 Social media links are also provided.
 *   **Blog**: A section to display promotional or informational blog posts with individual post pages for detailed reading.
 *   **Theme Toggle**: A user interface control to switch the application's appearance between light and dark modes, with preferences persisted in `localStorage`.